Psalms For Life

 in rescuing me.

-I haven’t withheld
+I haven’t downplayed

 your unfailing love or faithfulness